 - Working hours during term-time are 15 hours per week, which include visits to students living in accommodation and planning and running activities for students

-- Supporting students living in University accommodation (Endcliffe/City/Ranmoor).
+- Supporting students living in University accommodation (Ranmoor/Endcliffe or City).
 This includes providing welfare support and also dealing with low-level conduct issues (such as noise and flatmate disagreements).
-The RM role includes a whole lot of signposting to appropriate support services!
+The Residence Mentor role includes a whole lot of signposting to appropriate support services!

 - Another really important part of the Residence Mentor role is being involved in the Engagement and Development side of Residence Life.
 Residence Mentors are expected to help out at Residence Life events, as well as plan their own events for their mentees.
 Residence Mentors are also expected to help facilitate a range of campaigns that the University and Residence Life run.
 This includes the Community Living Campaign in the residences, where Residence Mentors will organise and complete Flatmate Agreements with students, and Consent Conversations.